 I’d been going to Forest Home for years at this point: summer and winter, Song 25’s family trip.
 Years later I’d revisit it in my grad student days, when my friend (presently crying) took a gig leading worship.
 Then as now, it brought with it a wave of scattered details.
 Flipping through CDs at the on-site Christian bookstore, doing cannonballs off the high dive to The Blob in the lake, gorging on onion rings and cookie dough milkshakes, singing “Born To Be Wild” with my friends at the clubhouse, to make the girls laugh, or maybe just to kill time.
 A first kiss—not mine—on the rocks by the creek bed.
 The queue for the zipline up a three-story stairwell; that moment at the top, at the safety rail’s terminus, when I first wondered “What if I jumped?”
 Resisting the urge (was it an urge or a question?); affixing the harness and zipping down backwards.
 The rock climbing wall I was too scared to finish.
 My first falling snow that December.

-You may not believe me when I tell you the answer, of why we were avoiding our once-childhood friend.
+You may not believe me when I tell you the answer, of why we were avoiding our once-best friend.
 Here it is, honestly: He wasn’t a Calvinist.
 See, while the rest of us had leveled up in our theology, he was stuck on the wishy-washy nonsense they’d taught in 5th grade.
 “It’s a free gift,” we sneered, deriding his naivety, “You just have to take it!”
 He didn’t understand that this was rigorous business; he probably couldn’t name the five points if he tried.
 Total Depravity, Unconditional Election, Limited Atonement, Irresistible Grace, Preservation of the Saints.
 I type this from memory, because it takes more than 18 years to dislodge that ferocious conviction.
 We were experts, unclouded by useless emotion.
 Weak-minded friends had to go.